 The department supports the Master of Business Administration and Master of Science in Supply Chain Management you will find more information on the Graduate program website linked here.

 A Business Administration degree with Options in Management, Human Resource Management, or Supply Chain Management as concentration will prepare the graduate for entry level professional positions ultimately leading to satisfying careers in HRM.
 Graduates have a strong functional HRM perspective with the behavioral and technological skills to work effectively as HR professionals.
 Our College and Campus provides many support services linked here to get that first position, once started and the students can used these services to begin a successful career.

-Job Shadow Program – At the beginning of each semester, your HRM professors will announce the opportunity to participate in the job insight program to experience HR first hand.
+Job Shadow Program; – At the beginning of each semester, HRM professors will announce the opportunity to participate in the job insight program to experience HR first hand.
 Students will have the opportunity to visit a local organization and shadow an HR professional for a day.
-You can also check on the HRM website home page to check for the "open" application directly for more information.
-Watch for timely flyers on campus and announcments on Beach Board.
+Check on the HRM website home page to check for the "open" application directly for more information.
+Watch for timely flyers on campus and announcements on Beach Board.

 - Gain insight into howHR shapes and improves organizations